Are you thinking of starting an online store? Not sure whether you should use Shopify or WooCommerce?

 - Budget – The initial cost of starting a fully functional eCommerce store.

 - Ease of use – It should be easy to use even for absolute beginners.

-- Payment Methods – It should have support for multiple payment methods (e.g. PayPal, Stripe, other merchant processors).
+- Payment Methods – It should have support for multiple payment methods (e.g., PayPal, Stripe, and other merchant processors).

-- Integrations – Number of services and third party tools you can integrate to grow your eCommerce business.
+- Integrations – The number of services and third-party tools you can integrate to grow your eCommerce business.